flintlib/flint/doc/source/double_extras.rst

 .. function:: double d_polyval(const double * poly, int len, double x)

-    Uses Horner's rule to evaluate the the polynomial defined by the given ``len`` coefficients.
+    Uses Horner's rule to evaluate the polynomial defined by the given ``len`` coefficients.
 Requires that ``len`` is nonzero.